 The images below show Image Carousels that appears from a search query for coffee grinders and Babe Ruth.

-Google may also include a carousel of three or more news items in the search results.
+Another reason Google search results vary is that Google may also include a carousel of three or more news items in the results.
 Also labeled as Top Stories, this type of content may include both links to relevant articles or videos.
 Results mainly occur for people, companies or popular topics.

 Information for new items included in the SERPs is drawn from Google News which is Google’s computer-generated news site that aggregates headlines from news sources worldwide.
 Google News is also and app as well as a specific filter in Google located in the Filter Bar directly below the search box.